reactjs/react.dev/beta/src/pages/learn/manipulating-the-dom-with-refs.md

 </DeepDive>

-## Best practices for DOM manipulation with refs
+## Best practices for DOM manipulation with refs {#best-practices-for-dom-manipulation-with-refs}

 Refs are an escape hatch.
 You should only use them when you have to "step outside React."
 Common examples of this include managing focus, scroll position, or calling browser APIs that React does not expose.